akshay-c/LDmicro/README.rst

-Goal of this repository
+Goal of this project
 ======
-This repository is part of FOSSEE fellowship project.
+This project is a part of FOSSEE fellowship project.
 For more info visit https://fossee.in/fellowship.

 LDMicro
 ======